Skip to main content

 Education Scholarship

-Dr. Maria Athina (Tina) Martimianakis is a Professor and Director of Medical Education Scholarship in the Department of Paediatrics, and a Scientist and Associate Director of Collaborations and Partnerships, at Wilson Centre, Faculty of Medicine, University of Toronto.
+Dr. Maria Athina (Tina) Martimianakis is Professor and Director of Medical Education Scholarship in the Department of Paediatrics, and Scientist and Associate Director of Collaborations and Partnerships, at Wilson Centre, Faculty of Medicine, University of Toronto.
 She joined the Department in 2009.

 She holds a Master's in Political Science, from Wilfrid Laurier University and a Master's in Education with a focus on health professional education from the Ontario Institute for Studies in Education (OISE/UT), where she also completed a Doctorate in Higher Education.